JulienBernard3383279/pico-gcc-lag-tester/README.md

 After uploading the .uf2, you should see the lag tester appear in Zadig with WinUSB selected (VID/PID A57E/0002).

 Gecko codes: you need these gecko codes.
+Import them manually from the normal Melee iso if not present.
 Check Apply delay to all in-game scenes or not - if you don't, just keep in mind you need to add 33.34ms to your result to get your netplay latency. (plus something for the screen remanence time)

+If you want the lowest possible latency, turn off Reduce Timing Dispersion.

 ![image](img/geckoCodesWithoutDelayInGameScenes.png)